Moritzhasproblems/keras-preprocessing/keras_preprocessing/image/20190928-dataframe-iterator-redesign.md

 1. A single input or output can be linked to a single column.
 2. The user should tell us how to transform the data in that column.
 This is mostly applicable for outputs.
 For example:

-    - For an input column: is it an image file (png, jpg, tiff, etc.)?, is it an image in a numpy array format (.npy and .npz)? or another format? (this might be better handled automatically by detecting the file extension though.)
+    - For an input column: is it an image file (png, jpg, tiff, etc.)?, is it an image in a numpy array format (.npy)? or another format? (this might be better handled automatically by detecting the file extension though.)
     - For an output column: how do we transform this column (sparse, categorical, raw, bounding box, image augmentation as input, etc.)?

 I believe that by adopting these 2 concepts the objectives can be achieved.
 It does require a great deal of refactoring and change the way the API is used.